alifirhas/cmdk-revision/src/536-550/536-Lilith-return.md

 However, Trag'Oul didn't know that after learning that the High Heaven had fallen, Mendeln's own thoughts were different from Trag'Oul.

 Although he believes in Trag'Oul's teachings, he does not believe in Trag'Oul himself.
 During the years of contact with Trag'Oul, Mendeln is very clear that Trag'Oul is only protecting himself.
-Now that the high-level heaven is gone, he is eager to push mortals out for him to resist the prying eyes of demons!
+Now that the High Heaven is gone, he is eager to push mortals out for him to resist the prying eyes of demons!

 More than that, in addition to the original Seven Demon Kings, Osiris, the King of Despair, is now in the Hell of Flames.
 Mendeln also realizes the power of hel today.
 He believes that relying on the strength of the mortals in the Sanctuary, he's afraid unable to stop the attack of Hell of Flames.